Skip to content

 projectsOne row per AVC-initialized project (the project root path)

-branchesAll branches with their base snapshot, active flag
+branchesAll branches with base snapshot, status, and parent (for stacked branches)

-snapshotsSnapshot metadata: label, agent, timestamp, branch, file count, total size
+snapshotsSnapshot metadata: label, agent, timestamp, branch, counts, plus session_id / task attribution

-filesPer-snapshot file list: relative path, file hash, file size
+filesPer-snapshot file list: relative path, file hash, size, and Unix mode bits

 mergesOne row per merge attempt: branch, target, pre-merge safety snapshot

-merge_filesPer-file decisions inside a merge: clean / conflict / skip
+merge_filesPer-file decisions inside a merge: clean / merged / conflict / delete / skip

-The schema is migration-aware.
+The schema is migration-aware and versioned (PRAGMA user_version) so a fully-migrated database skips the migration on subsequent opens.
 Upgrading AVC may add columns or tables; data is preserved.

 File blobs are stored in .avc/objects/<hash[:2]>/<hash[2:]> — the same sharding scheme used by Git.
 Properties: